 Simple enough, right?
 Well, not quite.

-That immediately tells us that Mordecai’s reservations may have been religious in nature.
+First off, Mordecai at some point explains that part of why he won’t bow is because, “…he was a Jew.” (v.4).
+This tells us that Mordecai’s reservations may have been religious in nature.
 Though the passage doesn’t give us much to go on, one can speculate that Haman may have been claiming some kind of divine status with his new title.
-The rabbis even invented a story that Haman carried with him an idol, something to which Mordecai felt he couldn’t bow to without compromising some of his values as a Jew [Old Testament 101: “Do not bow down before their gods or worship them or follow their practices.”
+The rabbis even invented a story that Haman carried with him an idol, something to which Mordecai felt he couldn’t bow to without compromising some of his values as a Jew -Old Testament 101: “Do not bow down before their gods or worship them or follow their practices.”
 Exodus 23:24].

 Whatever the real issue may have been, Mordecai’s defiance stirs up something ugly and evil in Haman.
 Haman is so furious that he loathes the idea of simply punishing Mordecai.
-Instead [after finding out about Mordecai was Jewish] he decides that every Jew in Persia needs to pay the price.
-In other words, Haman wants to commit genocide.
+Instead, he decides that every Jew in Persia needs to pay the price.
+Haman wants to commit genocide.
 Read for yourself how it plays out in Esther 3:6-9.
 “Yet having learned who Mordecai’s people were, he scorned the idea of killing only Mordecai.
 Instead Haman looked for a way to destroy all Mordecai’s people, the Jews, throughout the whole kingdom of Xerxes … (8) Then Haman said to King Xerxes, “There is a certain people dispersed among the peoples in all the provinces of your kingdom who keep themselves separate.
 Their customs are different from those of all other people, and they do not obey the king’s laws; it is not in the king’s best interest to tolerate them.
 9 If it pleases the king, let a decree be issued to destroy them, and I will give ten thousand talents of silver to the king’s administrators for the royal treasury.”

 Clearly, this is an extreme reaction to one man wounding his pride.
-As a rule, whenever someone’s reaction is excessively disproportionate to another person’s action, then there is a deeper issue than the obvious matter that necessitated the over-reaction.
-That’s a fancy way of saying Haman is nursing a more sinister grudge with Mordecai than Mordecai even realizes.
-[Something is easting away at him than the obvious!]
+Whenever someone’s reaction is excessively disproportionate to another person’s action, it is indicative of a deeper.
+Haman is nursing a more sinister grudge with Mordecai than Mordecai even realizes.
 Luckily, the passage itself gives us a huge hint as to what the real matter is.

 Several generations later, they would face off again under the leadership of Saul, a Benjamite of Israelite.
 In that account, God ordered Saul to utterly destroy the Amalekites, including their king, Agag.
-Saul obeyed partially and tried to play fast and loose with God’s instruction concerning Agag himself and the wealth of the Amalekites until a prophet named Samuel intervened and put Agag to death himself.
+Saul obeyed partially and tried to play fast and loose with God’s instruction until a prophet named Samuel intervened and put Agag to death himself.

 Here’s a good opportunity as any to share a lesson that seems apparent to me.